 1 In this response, Summer also confounds ‘information-seeking dialogue’ and ‘negotiation dialogue’ (see Douglas Walton’s normative dialogue types).

 This is the second in a series of posts about epistemological understanding, published in the lead-up to World Philosophy Day 2018.
-Return to the beginning of the series, or read on with Tolerance Gone Rogue: Troubles with Relativism, part 2.
+Return to the beginning of the series, or read on with Tolerance Gone Rogue: More troubles with Relativism.

 The Philosophy Club works with teachers and students to develop a culture of critical and creative thinking through collaborative enquiry and dialogue.